Kubota | Australiaau

 This Policy supports compliance with the Treasury Laws Amendment (Enhancing Whistleblower Protections) Bill 2019 (Cth).
 It aims to create a safe way to report wrongdoing, to protect whistleblowers, and those that are the subjects of yet to be investigated and substantiated concerns from adverse action, discrimination and victimisation.
 The Policy provides a framework to deal with and remedy reported matters.

 This policy, along with any revisions made over time, is accessible to officers and employees in the ‘Policies, Procedure and Guidance’ folder on the shared drive and SharePoint intranet.
-An introductory training on whistleblowing is provided to all new staff commencing at Kubota Australia from the date of policy adoption.
+It is also made available to other stakeholders through our websites.
+Introductory training on whistleblowing is provided to all new staff at Kubota Australia from the date of policy adoption.

 Scope/ Eligibility